vEnhance/1802/src/appendix.typ

 in which case one now has $3$ easy cases.
 And so on in $n$ dimensions.

+== Proof that the algebraic definition of cross product matches the geometric one <appendix-crosspf>

 == What does $i^i$ mean? <appendix-i-to-the-i>

 When learning mathematics, I believe definitions are actually more important than theorems.